Pied crow

 The pied crow (Corvus albus) is a widely distributed African bird species in the crow genus of the family Corvidae.

 Structurally, the pied crow is better thought of as a small crow-sized raven, especially as it can hybridise with the Somali crow (dwarf raven) where their ranges meet in the Horn of Africa.
 Its behaviour, though, is more typical of the Eurasian carrion crows, and it may be a modern link (along with the Somali crow) between the Eurasian crows and the common raven.

 Description

 It is about the size of the European carrion crow or a little larger (46–50 cm in length), but has a proportionately larger bill, slightly longer tail and wings, and longer legs.
 As its name suggests, its glossy black head and neck are interrupted by a large area of white feathering from the shoulders down to the lower breast.
 The tail, bill, and wings are black, too.
-The eyes are dark brown.
+Its eyes are dark brown.
 The white plumage of immature birds is often mixed with black.
 It resembles the white-necked and thick-billed ravens, but has a much smaller bill.